syazarilasyraf/syazarilasyraf.com/_bookmarks/the-dunning-kruger-effect-is-autocorrelation.md

 ---
-title: The Dunning-Kruger Effect is Autocorrelation – Economics from the Top Down
+title: The Dunning-Kruger Effect is Autocorrelation
 layout: bookmark
 tags:
   - Self